-Did you know that hackers can edit your disavow links file in Google Webmaster tools and cause irreparable loss of search engine traffic rankings!
-I recently helped a friend fix his hacked site – When your site gets hacked, you restore your server files, restore the database from WordPress backups (or Vaultpress backups), reupload your images, check that all your posts pages and images are working well.
-Your hosting scans your server for malware, trojans and malicious codes …
+Did you know that hackers can edit your disavow links file in Google Webmaster tools and cause irreparable loss of search engine traffic rankings?
+I recently helped a friend fix his hacked site – When your site gets hacked, you restore your server files, restore the database from WordPress backups (or Vaultpress backups), reupload your images, and check that all your posts pages and images are working well.
+Your hosting scans your server for malware, trojans, and malicious codes …

 … but how many times have you checked your disavow links file?

 The Google Disavow links tool is a powerful free SEO tool provided to webmasters to inform Google to discredit bad backlinks as Google considers their search engine rankings.
 This particular hacker got access to my friend’s e-mail account, got the hosting FTP password (never save your passwords on e-mail!), and deleted lots of files making the site unusable.
 Of course, he was sure that the site would be restored soon enough.

 But he was betting on much more damage…

 He also logged into the Webmaster tools account (which had the same Google account!), and edited the disavow links file to add ALL backlinks to their site into it.
 The disavow link file is located on a special URL and the content is currently not visible in Google webmaster tools.
 This means that unless you go especially looking for it, there are high chances you will miss checking this.

 The disavow links file is a very powerful tool provided by Google to Webmasters, and adding all backlinks of a site to that file means that you want Google to not consider any of those back links in your search engine rankings.
 Fortunately, based on a checklist we use we were able to help them fix the file quickly before any permanent search engine traffic damage was done.